Skip to main content

 Hooks

-Full-surface clients expose lifecycle events at specific points in their workflow — when a session starts, before a tool runs, after a file is modified, and when the session ends.
+Clients that expose lifecycle events do so at specific points in their workflow - when a session starts, before a tool runs, after a file is modified, and when the session ends.
 TRW binds its policy to those events so the same guardrails can be enforced without relying on the user to remember them.

 Each hook follows a fail-open pattern: if the script errors, it exits 0 silently so your session is never broken by hook infrastructure.
 Hooks that enforce gates (like the delivery blocker) use exit code 2 to signal a block with an explanation message.

-Claude Code exposes the raw event names shown here, and the other full-surface clients map equivalent automation onto the same intent.
+Claude Code exposes the raw event names shown here, and the other clients with native automation surfaces map equivalent behavior onto the same intent.

 Session